Healthy Cheesecake

 This post may contain affiliate links.
 See my disclosure policy.

 This healthy cheesecake is so smooth, rich, and creamy, you won’t believe it’s made with Greek yogurt!
-No sugar and no butter needed, it’s elegant and guilt free!
+No sugar needed, it’s elegant and guilt free!
 Less than 100 calories per serving.

 healthy cheesecake